-Paul Van Damme, B COMM, CPA, MBA
+Paul Van Damme, B Comm, CPA, MBA

-Paul Van Damme has served as a director of the Company and chairman of the audit committee since 2018.
-Mr. Van Damme served as director of OncoQuest Inc., a subsidiary of Quest PharmaTech Inc. from 2015 to 2020.
-Mr. Van Damme served as chief financial officer of Structural Genomics Consortium 2012 to 2019 and as chief financial officer of Bradmer Pharmaceutics Inc. from 2007 to 2018.
-Mr. Van Damme holds a B.Comm. from the University of Toronto and a MBA from the Rotman School of Management.
-Mr. Van Damme is a Chartered Professional Accountant, who worked for PricewaterhouseCoopers in its Toronto and London, UK offices.
+Paul Van Damme has served as a director of the Company and chairman of the Audit Committee since January 2018.
+Mr. Van Damme served as a director of Quest PharmaTech Inc. and OncoQuest Inc., a subsidiary of Quest PharmaTech from 2015 to 2020.
+Mr. Van Damme served as chief financial officer of Mind Medicine (MindMed) Inc. from 2019 to 2020, as chief financial officer of Structural Genomics Consortium from 2012 to 2019 and as chief financial officer of Bradmer Pharmaceutics Inc. from 2007 to 2018.
+Mr. Van Damme holds a B.Comm. from the University of Toronto and an MBA from the Rotman School of Management.
+Mr. Van Damme is a Chartered Professional Accountant, who worked for PricewaterhouseCoopers in its Toronto and London, England offices.